breemars/marsiano-app1-impl/README.md

 *Why are there Xs and Os?*
 - X stands for an uncompleted task, O stands for completed

+*How do I update the progress bar?*
+- The progress bar is updated automatically when you mark a task as completed or uncompleted

 Error Handling
 - If you run into any troubles, the Status Bar at the bottom left of the screen will display any error messages to help you navigate the program